The Unapproved

 I honored the cease-and-desist.
 For approximately nine months, I had no contact.

-What those nine months were is harder to describe than the removals themselves.
-I was in a sustained CPTSD state that I can trace directly to what happened — not just the removal, but everything it activated.
+Those nine months are harder to describe than the removals.
+I was in a sustained CPTSD state I can trace straight to what happened.
+The removal, and everything the removal set off.
 The abandonment.
 The loneliness.
-The specific failure of having tried for years to build community and watching it not cohere.
+The specific failure of trying for years to build community and watching it never cohere.
 The NeuroSpicy Community had been the thing that worked.
-The weekly Zoom sessions, the same people checking in, the quality of being in a room where people were trying to say the true thing.
+The weekly Zoom, the same people checking in, the quality of being in a room where people were trying to say the true thing.
 That was gone.

 I knew I'd been told not to come back.
 I also knew I could cross the digital border under an assumed name.
 Harrison Shaw.
 So I did.